stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 "an Iterator with its associated type Item set to f64".

 The `...` refers to the _default methods_ of `Iterator`.
-You only need to define `Item` and `next`, and the default methods fill out the rest.
+You only need to define `Item` and `next`, and the default methods are defined for you.

 ```rust
 // trait3.rs